jenkinslaw/pli-bd/README.md

 Function:
 ---------
 PLI BOOK DETAILS is a GreaseMonkey user script that extracts the Chapter Listings from articles at: `http://www.pli.edu/product/book_detail.asp?*`, then re-formats the information and presents it back to the user as an appended div above the `details` table.

 Installation:
 -------------
 This is a Greasemonkey user script.
-To install it, you need Greasemonkey 0.9 or later:  Then restart Firefox and open-file the [pli_book_details.user.js][1].
+To install it, you need Greasemonkey 0.9 or
+later: Restart Firefox and open the [pli_book_details.user.js][1] file.

-Greasemokey will automatically detect the user script.
+Firefox  will automatically detect the user script.
 Accept the default configuration and install.

-To uninstall, go to Tools/Manage User Scripts, select "PLI BOOK DETAILS", and click Uninstall.
+To uninstall, go to Tools/Manage User Scripts, select "PLI BOOK DETAILS", and click *Uninstall*.

-*Note*: Since version 0.6.1  this module can also be loaded as a chrome script.
+*Note*: Since version 0.6.1  this module can also be loaded as a Chrome script.
 However ajax PDF reader component may not work.

-Chrome installation requires that you build the project by running `make chrome` and then you can use load the generated file as a chrome plugin.
+Chrome installation requires that you build the project by running `make chrome` from the root of the project.
+Use the generated file (`target/pli_book_details.chrome.user.js`) as a Chrome extension script.

+This step is needed because Chrome does not currently load any required libraries specified in the GreaseMOnkey script configuration.

 Modification:
 -------------
-In order to modify or add new functionality to the script, you will need to edit the pli_book_details.user.js script file.
+In order to modify or add new functionality to the script, you will need to edit the *pli_book_details.user.js* script file.

-Once the file is edited, you need to uninstall the old script and install the new script.

-See details above for installation and uninstall process.

 This script uses both JQuery and GreaseMonkey technology.